urbit/urbit.org-reloaded/content/using/os/dist-faq.md

 Some stack traces are expected.
 The `%goad` and `%publish` apps will not be present in the OTA, and Clay will complain about not being able to build them.
 You will also see some Clay `read-at-aeon-fail` errors.

-If the OTA succeeds it will not end on a stack trace and you will have a working dojo prompt.

 **I haven't gotten the OTA yet and I can't post in some groups or DM some people.**

 This OTA includes breaking changes to `%graph-store` which stores and shares messages, notebooks, and collections.